lemaetech/wtr/usage_guide/usage_guide.md

 * Path

   Starts with `/` and may or may not end with `/`.
+  `/` delimits path components such that a path `/home/about` has two path components `home` and `about`.

   The following are all examples of valid uri path:

 ```ocaml
   # let about_page_uri = {%otr| /home/about |};;